fluid-checkout/fluid-checkout/readme.txt

 * Added: New class `fc-no-validation-icon` for checkout field classes to prevent or remove the validation check icon.
 * Added: New class `fc-skip-hide-optional-field` to skip hiding optional checkout fields.
 * Added: New debug mode advanced option.
+* Added: New "Tools" settings section.
+Only available where there are tools to be displayed.
 * Improved: Color contrast set by Fluid Checkout to pass WCAG 2.1 AA.
 * Improved: Renamed the checkout settings subtab from "Checkout options" to "Checkout".
 * Improved: Added support and PRO promotion links on the plugins list.